Svetoslavb04/AutoMarkt-REST-API/README.md

 - Endpoint `/vehicles/imageUploadUrl`
 - Returns `JSON`

-## CRUD Operations
+## CRUD Operations ON Vehicles
 Supported request are `GET`,`POST`,`PUT`,`DELETE`

 ### CREATE
-You should be logged in to create a product!
+You should be logged in to create a vehicle!
 Send a POST request to the endpoint.
 The with body, containing `{ make, model, description, mileage, year, category, VIN, price, imageUrl }`.
 The service will respond with the object, created in the database, which will have an added _id and creator properties, that are automatically generated.

 - Method `POST`